 What are the basics of Photo Editing?

-Color hue and brightness imbalances, as well as other picture editing tools like red eye removal, sharpness changes, zoom features, and automated cropping, are all basic photo editing functions.
+The basics of image editing like Color hue and brightness imbalances, red eye removal, sharpness changes, zoom features, and automated cropping, are all basic photo editing functions.

 In most cases, these changes may be made automatically without user participation or by selecting an option from a menu with a single click of a button.